 Many people who can’t resolve this problem in their minds (or maybe their hearts) end up rejecting the idea of God altogether.

 I began the discussion in an introductory blog, and I laid some groundwork to address the problem in Another Look at God in Light of the Evil in the World (Part 1).
 I can’t rehash it all here, other than to emphasize that we should not be lazy in our approach to the challenge.
-As with science, we need to work through, if indeed there is a resolution to be had.
+As with science, we need to work through the premises of the truth as understand to a resolution, if indeed there is a resolution to be had.

-If there is a resolution the problem, we can’t do it justice by abandoning the premises we are given.
-We need to work through it.
+If there is a resolution to the problem, we can’t do it justice by abandoning the premises we are given.
+We need to work through them.

 For the Christian, those premises don’t just include the omnipotence and omni-benevolence of God.
 We need to fit all the pieces of the puzzle together.
 I have come to believe that, if we hold on to and expand the premises we are given, and fill out the picture, some clarity begins to emerge.